ekundayoSO/php-booksite-v1/README.md

-Building a booksite following CRUD (Create, Read, Update and Delete) concpt in PHP.
+Building a booksite following CRUD (Create, Read, Update and Delete) concept in PHP.